RG9n/RG9n.github.io/write-ups/alfred.md

 **How many ports are open?
 (TCP only)**

-As always, we're going to start with a aggressive nmap scan on all ports with very verbose output.
+As always, we're going to start with an aggressive nmap scan on all ports with very verbose output.

 ```
 nmap 10.10.27.251 -p- -A -vv